 Now you can take advantage of all the different types of document breaks to get your documents formatted just like you need.
 Microsoft often mentions that 90% of it’s users only use 10% of the features in Office.
 Hopefully this will help you take advantage of a little more of Office’s features to make it easier to format documents.

-- › How to Work with Page Numbers in Microsoft Word
+- › How to Center Text Vertically on the Page in Microsoft Word

-- › How to Select an Entire Section in Word
+- › How to Create Newsletter-Style Columns in Word

 - › How to Use Footnotes and Endnotes in Microsoft Word